-2022-23 Edition
+2023-24 Edition

 Asian American Studies, M.A.
 (4+1)

-The combined Bachelor of Arts and Master of Arts in Asian American Studies is designed for students looking to engage in the most critical issues at the forefront of the field.
+The combined Bachelor of Arts and Master of Arts in Asian American Studies is designed for UCI undergraduate students looking to engage in the most critical issues at the forefront of the field.
 At the conclusion of the program, graduates are trained in interdisciplinary theories and methods for social justice-driven research as well as have developed an understanding of issues facing local, national, and global Asian American communities through first-hand interaction and engagement.

 Applications are accepted on a rolling basis during the final year of undergraduate study.
-The process to apply is as follows:
+There is a fall quarter application deadline for fall graduates and a winter quarter application deadline for winter and spring graduates.

 • Complete an online graduate application through UCI Graduate Division.

-• Submit the following supplemental application materials: unofficial transcripts of all post-secondary work, one letter of recommendation from an Asian American Studies core or affiliate faculty member, and a writing sample (10 pages in length).
+• One letter of recommendation from an Asian American Studies core or affiliate faculty member

 Course Requirements